 You've got better things to do than the legwork and guesswork.
 We've got you covered.
-But if you are curious, here's a peek at some of the research behind ARMRA's development.
+But if you are curious, below is a peek at some of the research behind the development of ARMRA™ Colostrum.

 Select studies demonstrating the relevance of the immune mucosal barrier as a therapeutic target and the pathological implications of its disruption by modern threats- including bacterial and viral infections (1-4), food allergy (5-9), various autoimmune conditions (10-14), autism (15-17), among others (18,19).